dawu76/investment-research-notes/investing-quant/strategies/return-stacking/README.md

 ---

+### Return-stacking from POV of Portfolio Tilts versus Overlays

+From the Newfound Research [blog](https://blog.thinknewfound.com/2023/04/portfolio-tilts-versus-overlays-its-long-short-portfolios-all-the-way-down/), "Portfolio Tilts versus Overlays: It’s Long/Short Portfolios All the Way Down".

+The distance between any two portfolios can be measured as a long/short strategy.
+- Example: suppose you buy the iShares MSCI USA Value ETF (“VLUE”).
+If we subtract the weights of holdings in VLUE from the S&P 500, we can identify how much VLUE is over- or underweight any given position.
+This is equivalent to saying, “VLUE is equal to the S&P 500 plus a long/short portfolio” where the longs are the overweights and the shorts are the underweights.
+- Tilts and overlays are not mutually exclusive: it’s long/short portfolios all the way down.
+- Through the lens of long/short portfolios all the way down, everything is an "overlay."
+Buying value stocks?
+Equity long/short overlay on broad equity market.
+Rebalancing your portfolio?
+Multi-asset long/short overlay on top of your prior asset allocation.
+- This lets us calculate the implicit hurdle rate for alpha required to overcome the fee.
+E.g. if VLUE = 100% x S&P 500 + 86.2% x Long/Short, i.e. the longs and shorts both sum up to 86.2%.
+The positions in the long/short capture our active bets while the 86.2% here is our active share.
+The current expense ratio for VLUE is 0.15% and the current expense ratio for the iShares Core S&P 500 ETF (“IVV”) is 0.03%.
+So 0.15% = 0.03% + 86.2% x Fee of Long/Short.
+This means the implicit fee of the long/short strategy is 0.139%.
+This is the hurdle rate that the long/short portfolio must clear before it adds any excess return.
+- While active bets are responsible for generating alpha, the combination of a high fee and a low active share can lead to an unclearable hurdle rate.
+In the example above, if the active share was just 10% (i.e., the fund was a closet benchmarker), the hurdle rate would jump to 1.2%.

+How do investors implement portfolio overlays?
+- For leverage-constrained allocators (e.g. many financial advisors), overlays have historically remained out of reach.
+More flexible institutions were able to implement it through a process that became known as “portable alpha,” originally pioneered by PIMCO in the 1970s.
+It's called such because the net portfolio construction, in effect, retains the beta and "ports" the alpha on as an overlay.
+- The implementation, on paper, is fairly simple: (i) Replace passive beta exposure with a capital efficient derivative (e.g. futures or swaps) to free up capital. (ii) Allocate freed up capital to the desired alpha source.
+- Example of this approach, where a 60/40 allocation is packaged into a capital efficient '90/60' fund, allowing an investor to utilize just 2/3rds of their capital to capture the same exposure.
+When this freed up capital is allocated, it effectively 'stacks' the exposure on top of the original 60/40 portfolio.
+This approach is also known as "Return Stacking."
+- The freed-up capital should be invested in assets with positive expected returns and low correlation to both stocks and bonds, such as managed futures.

+---

 ### Twitter research

 [2022-08-07 tweet](https://twitter.com/HML_Compounder/status/1554943229870628865?s=20&t=QBwqSrWLWFZkHA0ezMcExw): "Fun/quick piece from @AuspiceCapital on return-stacking, specifically with CTAs - [Auspice Capital blog](https://t.co/dknnZJgIYS), "Return-stacking - What, When, Where, How"